Toucaan/toucaan.research/README.md

-# toucaan css
+# Toucaan CSS - a gridless approach to style.

+*If Toucaan, then you can too!*

-The most responsive page in the whole world wide web is *blank*.
+Did you know that the most responsive page in the whole world wide web is *blank*.

-Yes.
-Try this page if you don't believe the Toucaans.
+Yep - a blank page.
+Try it if you don't believe thy Toucaan.

-Why Toucaan?
+Good.
+So you're in a creative mood right now.
+And then there's an ideeeaaah in your head all energized and reeling to get out.

+### So why the Toucaan?

 You see Toucans are aggressive little birds that also symbolize beauty and strength.
-But we're going to emphasize on its anger with all the stupid CSS rules that your site will never need.
+We're going to use those qualities of the beautiful bird, meaning its angry little beautiful persona to weed out all the stupid CSS rules that your site will never need.

-Theoretically, Toucaan is a CSS framework that symbolizes beauty and strength; but it relies completely on the most powerful tool we humans have as developers: Thinking.
+Theoretically, Toucaan is *not* a CSS framework but only a set of newer patterns or *none at all* that symbolize beauty and strength of modern web; it relies completely on the most powerful tool we humans have as developers: Thinking.

+### Here are some of the advantages:

 Stop making the browser recalculate style in several steps.
 Normalize it with the final look and feel.